aalhuz/navex/README.md

 # navex
 Navex is an exploit generation framework for web applications.
 It is composed of two main steps: (1) vulnerable sinks identification by performing static analysis, and (2) the generation of concrete exploits through dynamic analysis of web apps, for the identified vulnerable sinks.
-Navex extends/uses many open-source tools: Joern, PHPJoern, Z3, Z3-str2, crawler4j, Narcissus JavaScript Engin, and Xdebug.
+Navex extends/uses many open-source tools: Joern, PHPJoern, Z3, Z3-str2, crawler4j, Narcissus JavaScript engine, and Xdebug.
 For more information on Navex, please read our paper "Precise and Scalable Exploit Generation for Dynamic Web Applications" published at USENIX Security 2018.

 # Step 1: vulnerable sinks identification #
 For Step 1, we enhanced Joern and PHPJoern.
 The enhanced tools are forks of the original Joern and PHPJoern, and available at https://github.com/aalhuz/joern/tree/navex and https://github.com/aalhuz/phpjoern/tree/navex.